pr-curtis/pr-curtis.github.io/events/AAS2020/Round1.md

 This page compiles the first round of responses to the Association for Asian Studies virtual roundtable, <a href="/events/AAS2020/"><em>The "Rebirth" of Japanese Studies</em></a>.
 Participants responded to statements by four discussants and the roundtable chair on the current state and future of the Japanese Studies field.
 <p></p>
 There were 19 submissions from a diverse array of Japanese Studies specialists in Round 1 (May 1-14, 2020).
-In addition to the <a href="/events/AAS2020/">original discussant statements</a> and the <a href="/projects/jobs2020/">2019-2020 job market data</a>, I encourage readers to carefully read the comments below and consider adding their own thoughts to Round 2 (May 17-30, <b>deadline May 30, 2020, 12pm EST</b>).
-Roundtable discussants, Round 1 participants, and those who have not yet responded are welcome to submit replies.
-The comments provided here should not be reproduced in formal or informal publications without the express permission of authors.
+In addition to the <a href="/events/AAS2020/">original discussant statements</a> and the <a href="/projects/jobs2020/">2019-2020 job market data</a>, I encourage readers to carefully read the comments below.
 <p></p>
 Links have been added to some comments below for easier navigation to resources mentioned or specific discussant statements, and responses have been grouped roughly thematically.
 Click a name in the list to jump to an individual of interest or simply scroll down to begin reading in the order provided.
 <p></p>
-We sincerely thank those who contributed in the first roundtable response period and hope that many more will <a href="/events/AAS2020/AASsubmit/">consider participating in Round 2</a>.
+We sincerely thank those who contributed in the first roundtable response period and hope that readers will also read responses in <a href="/events/AAS2020/Round2/">Round 2</a> and <a href="/events/AAS2020/Round3/">Round 3</a>.
 Please contact me via <a href="mailto:prcurtis@umich.edu">email</a> with any questions.
 <p></p>
 <hr>
 <p></p>